ha-noh/hall-of-fame-discord-bot/halloffame_logic.md

 1. There are two tables in the DB; the Collection uses the attachment/embed Url as a primary key, while the List uses it as a foreign key
 	1. The "Post Collection", or "Collection" table has three columns
 		- its Url (primary key)
-		- a boolean Flag to track whether it's been reposted to the Output channel
+		- a boolean RepostFlag that denotes whether a url has been reposted to the Output channel
 		- a Count of the total number of reactions
 		- user id of Post's author
 		- user tag of Post's author
 		- the repost's id
+		- a boolean BlacklistFlag that denotes whether the url is blocked from being reposted.
 	2. The "Reactions List", or "List" table has five columns
 		- Url (foreign key)
 		- user id of Reactor